jkaess/Master-s-thesis-Public/README.md

 # Masterthesis

 This repository serves as a repository for **replication** of the quantitative results of my masters thesis.
+My thesis was the work of two years and it's bit of a mess but I'm glad I finished it in the way I did.
+Thanks to everybody that helped me finish the project :D !

 ## Requirements